Garlic Fermented Hot Sauce

-1. Add salt to canning jar, along with just enough water to dissolve it with vigorous shaking.
+1. Into canning jar, add salt and just enough water to dissolve it with vigorous shaking.

 2. Add chilies and optional garlic to the jar, packing tightly.